Fire Extinguishers

 Quick Selection Checklist for Fire Extinguishers

-- Calculate the total cost including maintenance and inspection requirements
+- Consider total ownership costs including maintenance and inspection over 10-year lifespan

 - Product